EliGorniak/EliGorniak-webportfolio/README.md

-# EliGorniak
+## EliGorniak
-My portfolio website.
+This is my portfolio website.
+Be very welcome!

-Underconstruction.
+## Contents
+.
+About
+.
+Projects
+.
+Contact
+.
+Links for GitHub page and Linkedin

+Suggestions for improvment are always welcome!